About

 About the content

-My main focus here is on videopoetry, “a genre of poetry displayed on a screen, distinguished by its time-based, poetic juxtaposition of text with images and sound,” as videopoetry pioneer Tom Konyves puts it.
-Other names for this genre — or examples of closely related genres, depending on one’s perspective — include filmpoetry, poetry-film and cinepoetry, and animated poems form an important subset.
-I am especially interested in videopoems created by the poet him- or herself, which can often take ekphrastic form (“Hey, I’ve got some cool footage — let’s see if there’s a poem in it!”), and which grade into active collaborations between poet and filmmaker.
-I do also post other kinds of poetry videos, too, including poetry readings, spoken word performances, documentaries, poetry dance videos, concert performances of poems set to music, and the occasional interview with a poet.
-I tend not to include videos that consist entirely of still images, even though sometimes those can be quite good; the site’s called Moving Poems, after all.
-See the directory for a complete listing of poets, nationalities, and filmmakers.
+Our main focus here is on videopoetry, “a genre of poetry displayed on a screen, distinguished by its time-based, poetic juxtaposition of text with images and sound,” as videopoetry pioneer Tom Konyves puts it.
+Other names for this genre — or examples of closely related genres, depending on one’s perspective — include poetry film (which is a bit broader), filmpoetry, and cinepoetry, and animated poems form an important subset.
+We are especially interested in videopoems or poetry films created by the poet him- or herself, which can often take ekphrastic form (“Hey, I’ve got some cool footage — let’s see if there’s a poem in it!”), and which grade into active collaborations between poet and filmmaker.

-About the curator
+About the curators

-About videopoetry, film-poems, cinepoetry, etc.
+About videopoetry, poetry film, cinepoetry, etc.

 In ‘Six Memos for the Next Millennium’, Italo Calvino proposed “two types of imaginative process: the one that starts with the word and arrives at the visual image, and the one that starts with the visual image and arrives at its verbal expression’.
 Cin(E)-Poetry (also known as poetry video and poetry film) put both process of the imagination on display simultaneously.
 They combine the verbal energy of poetry with the visual richness and diversity of experimental cinema.
 Through a synergy of expressive words and images, successful cinepoems produce associations, connotations, metaphors and symbols that cannot be found in either their verbal or their visual texts taken alone.
 They might be thought of as imaginative interpretations of ‘readings’ or poetic texts in visual terms – and vice versa.